mayut0ng/mayut0ng.github.io/_pages/about.md

 | *Papers* | *Work experience* | *More* |

-I am an undergraduate student from Northeastern University and going to study in UCL.
-I expect to study for Ph.D in 27Fall.
+I am a graduate student in University College London majoring Urban Economic Development.
+I expect to study for PhD in 27Fall.

 ---